tomcam/tom.im/articles/free-image-sites-early-2020.md

 When *can't* you use these images?

-**Collections** Most, though not all, only have problem with your using the image in the case where you are competiting with the sites themselves.
+**Collections:** Most, though not all, only have problem with your using the image in the case where you are competiting with the sites themselves.
 In other words, don't stockpile copies of all their images and try to start a competiting site.
 The license terms on the images normally forbid such use.

-**Reselling** You probably aren't allowed to use these images on things you resell in bulk, for example, T-shirts or coffee mugs.
+**Reselling:** You probably aren't allowed to use these images on things you resell in bulk, for example, T-shirts or coffee mugs.
 Check the license terms on each site to be sure.
 For example, anything using [CC0](https://creativecommons.org/publicdomain/zero/1.0/) licensing is without any restriction.